aCoalBall/shoppingmall/README.md

 ## Instruction

 Download /djangomall and run "python3 manage.py runserver" in the terminal.
-Then open another terminal and run "npm run watch".
+Next open another terminal and run "npm run watch".
-Thus you can visit http://127.0.0.1/accounts/login
+Then you can visit http://127.0.0.1/accounts/login